-Many of you have probably read quite a bit about climate crisis.
+Most of you have read quite a bit on climate crisis.
+I would consider you a very well informed community.
 But let me ask, how many of you wake up in the middle of the night, worried about global warming and its effect on your children's or grandchildren's future?
 If you still sleep well through the night, I would say you probably don't know how bad the situation is.
 We're dealing with a mind-blowing urgency where, literally, every day counts.